-What You Need To Know & Do After You File Your Colorado Mechanics Lien
+After You File Your Colorado Mechanics Lien

-After your mechanic’s lien is on the books, you may be wondering, what to do next?
+After your mechanics lien is on the books, you may be wondering, what to do next?

-A Colorado mechanics lien only stays effective for 6 months of the date the project was completed, or labor or materials were last furnished to the project.
+A Colorado mechanics lien only stays effective for 6 months after the date the project was completed, or labor or materials were last furnished to the project.
 After this 6-month period, if the lien is not foreclosed upon it will become void and unenforceable.

 You’ll want to take one of two actions by the time your 6-month deadline is approaching.

-Foreclose on the Lien / Enforce Your Lien
+Enforce Your Lien (Foreclosure)

 If you have filed and served your lien, and you still have not been paid, you’ll likely want to bring an action to enforce the lien.
 Doing so enables you to foreclose upon the property to recover the money you’re owed.
 This will keep the lien viable during the lawsuit, and at the end of the suit, if you win your case, the lien will turn permanent, and you’ll be allowed to foreclose on the property to sell it and pay off your debt.

 Enforcing a lien requires filing a lawsuit.
 You can hire a construction attorney to do this for you